20 Soothing Solo Activities You Can Do At Home

-Even if you’re a regular at your local nail salon, there’s nothing quite like lighting a candle, turning on your favorite show, and sitting down with your favorite shade of pink.
-The simple act of taking time out to care for yourself can be therapeutic, plus you just might be transported back in time to the joys to high school slumber parties.
+Even if you're a regular at your local nail salon, there's nothing quite like lighting a candle, turning on your favorite show, and sitting down with your favorite shade of pink.
+The simple act of taking time out to care for yourself can be therapeutic, plus you just might be transported back in time to the joys of high school slumber parties.

 Try an online class.